jessepinkman9900/code-snippets/pgrx-data-retention/README.md

 - policy applied by dynamic bg worker swapned by the orchestrator bg worker
 - sequential execution of policies. block on previous policy bg worker to complete before starting the next policy
   - predictable execution order & resource utilization
-  - if resource utilization still, you can always just lower batch size
+  - if resource utilization still, you can always just lower batch size in config table

 ## TODO
 ### Feature